Hurricane Michael: Forgotten Coast and Apalachee Bay

 In addition to the Mexico Beach area, coastal communities in Franklin and Gulf counties—collectively known as the "Forgotten Coast" due to a lack of infrastructure development in recent decades—were among those hardest-hit by Michael.
 A Florida Department of Environmental Protection survey identified 2,725 structures that sustained major flood damage in Bay, Gulf, Franklin, and Wakulla counties.
 Over 2,000 structures sustained damage in Gulf County, with over 1,200 suffering major damage and 985 being destroyed.
 In Franklin County, 80 structures were destroyed.
 Michael's storm surge created two inlets along St. Joseph Peninsula, cutting off vehicle access to a 9 mi stretch of the T.H.
 Stone Memorial St. Joseph Peninsula State Park and isolating 8 cabins and 119 campsites.
 The onrush of water flattened the 30 ft dunes that once filled the park and left the boardwalk dilapidated.
 The main access road to Cape San Blas was shredded into asphalt sheets.
-Stretches of U.S. Route 98 were washed out along the coast.
+Stretches of US 98 were washed out along the coast.
 A thousand homes were destroyed by coastal flooding in Port St. Joe and every building sustained damage.
 Forty homes were later demolished as their structural integrity declined.
 Many stores along the city's main street were flooded halfway up their first floors.
 Storefronts were covered in sand piled up by the hurricane and homes and condos were displaced from their foundations.
 The Port St. Joe marina was severely damaged, contributing to the 400 vessels lost in Gulf and Bay counties.
 Boats from the marina were forced inland onto a parking lot 300 yd from the docks.
 The failure of 15 pumping stations hamstrung the city's ability to eliminate wastewater.
 Power lines and crumpled amalgamations of cars lay strewn across roads.
 Power poles and campers were knocked over in the adjacent community of Highland View.